wil-langford/FishFace/FishFace/README.txt

 Fish Face
 =========

-Fish Face will endeavor to analyze captured images of a plecostomus in a water flume and determine which way it is facing relative to the flow.
+Fish Face endeavors to analyze captured images of a plecostomus in a water flume and determine which way it is facing relative to the flow.

 STATUS
 ======
+v1.1 is expected by the end of June, 2013.
+The access conflict that we had with the flume has been resolved, and development is now active again.
+The planned GUI has been tabled for now in favor of improvements to the actual function of the software.

 v1.0 is complete according to the "rough plan" outlined below.
 I'm using only the "longest axis" of the silhouette of the fish at the moment, but this worked surprisingly well.
 It also is consistent with the goal of the experiment for